ajyoon/bml/README.md

 ---

-This is a very early, very unstable project.
-Lots of fixes and improvements coming soon!

-By the way, this README is itself generated from a BML document.
-To generate this readme, run `node readmeBuilder.js`!
+This project is under active development, and the language itself is not yet stable.
+Please expect breaking changes.